daronphang/coding_resources/_python/data-science/pandas/pivot-table.md

 ### Pivot Table

-A pivot table is used to summarize, sort, reorganize, gorup, count, total or average data stored in a table.
+A pivot table is used to summarize, sort, reorganize, group, count, total or average data stored in a table.
 Allows us to transform columns into rows and vice versa.
 Also allows grouping by any column, and using advanced calculations on them.

 Creates a spreadsheet-style pivot table as a Dataframe.
 When pivoting, automatically averages the data.
 To perform other aggregate functions, simply have to specify in "aggfunc" argument.
 Aggregration functions only apply to the columns specified in "values" argument.